IDunion/OpenIDIDComm/README.md

 ### Up-Stream
 ![OID4VC Diagram](/Diagramme/oid4vc_didcomm_preconnection.png "OID4VC Extension")

-In this variant, a DidComm connection is established before the start of the corresponding OID4VC process.
+In this variant, a DIDComm connection is established before the start of the corresponding OID4VC process.
 The client sends the initial request.
-The issuer then resolves the DID contained in the message's `from:` field and uses the contained service endpoint to direct its response containing a random nonce & metadata with DidComm requirements.
+The issuer then resolves the DID contained in the message's `from:` field and uses the contained service endpoint to direct its response containing a random nonce & metadata with DIDComm requirements.
 Based on this metadata, the client can decide, if it wants to acknowledge or send an error.

-Next the previous nonce is used in the OID4VC authorization request fielt `conn_reference=` to correlate the request.
-Depending on if the DidComm connection was acknowledged or not, the issuer can then allow/deny access.
+Next the previous nonce is used in the OID4VC authorization request field `conn_reference=` to correlate the request.
+Depending on if the DIDComm connection was acknowledged or not, the issuer can then allow/deny access.

 ### In-Stream
 In contrast to the previous flow, this variant establishes the connection as part of the main OID4VC authorization process.